MingLongSu/NeuralNetworksFromScratch/readme.md

 # Neural Networks from Scratch

-This is where I will attempt at writing neural networks from scratch in Python to better my understanding of the mathematics underlying machine learning.
+Successfully developed a functioning deep neural network using pure Python for the MNIST dataset.
+Now currently working on a pure Python implementation of a CNN to further my understanding of machine learning.